xiaopan-de/XML2SCA/README.md

 ```

 ### Tracefile analysis ###
-A tracefile (VCD or CSV formate according to the specifications) is generated in the folder `PROJECT_NAME/bin` where you execut the testbench.
+A tracefile (VCD or CSV format according to the specifications) is generated in the folder `PROJECT_NAME/bin` where you simulate the testbench.
 Traces of all in/output ports are saved.
 A list of waveform viewer can be found [here](https://ipfs.io/ipfs/QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco/wiki/Waveform_viewer.html) .